 Factors Favoring Home Ownership

-- Investment returns are taxed unless sheltered in a TFSA.
-On the contrary, income from the appreciation of your primary residence is tax-free.
+- Capital gains income from the appreciation of your primary residence is tax-free.

-- A higher allocation to bonds will reduce returns, and your opportunity cost of home equity will go down.
-This will bring you closer to a 4% rule.
+- A higher allocation to bonds will reduce returns and decrease the opportunity cost of home equity.
+A large fraction of bonds in a portfolio will bring you closer to a 4% rule.

 Factors Favouring Renting

-- I didn’t factor in realtor fees or land transfer tax.
-These costs tilt in favor of renting.
+- I didn’t factor in realtor fees, legal fees and land transfer tax.
+These costs can approach 5% of the home value when you sell.
+Renting avoids this cost.

 - Frequent moves increase risk associated with house price volatility.
 Risk on housing is enhanced by mortgage leverage.
 The only thing worse than losing your own money is losing borrowed money.